Are Transformers More Robust? Towards Exact Robustness Verification for Transformers: Related Works

-As ATNs contain more complex operations than other NNs, such as MLPs, they are typically more challenging to verify.
-From the literature, we are only aware of two lines of work~\cite{shi2020robustness,bonaert2021fast}, both conducted with sentiment classification in natural language processing.
-In~\cite{shi2020robustness}, the authors calculate linear intervals for all operations in a Transformer to find the lower bound of the difference between the \textsf{softmax} values of the ground-truth class and the most-probable-other-than-ground-truth class.
-Given an admissible perturbation region (i.e., input set), if the computed lower bound is larger than zero, the model is guaranteed robust since the prediction remains unchanged.
-Holding a similar strategy, the most recent work~\cite{bonaert2021fast} applies abstract interpretation and suggests several techniques such as noise symbol reduction and \textsf{softmax} summation constraint to achieve better speed and precision during verification.
+Transformers are typically more challenging to verify because they contain more complex operations than other NNs, such as MLPs.
+We are only aware of two lines of existing works~\cite{bonaert2021fast,shi2020robustness}, both conducted with sentiment classification in Natural Language Processing.
+In~\cite{shi2020robustness}, the authors calculate linear intervals for all operations in a Transformer to find the lower bound of the difference between the Softmax values of the ground-truth class and the most-probable-other-than-ground-truth class.
+If the computed lower bound is larger than zero (within an admissible perturbation region), the model is guaranteed robust since the prediction remains unchanged.
+As mentioned, the effectiveness of such approaches depends heavily on how well the lower bound approximates the actual difference of the Softmax values.
+Holding a similar strategy, the most recent work~\cite{bonaert2021fast} applies abstract interpretation and suggests techniques, such as noise symbol reduction and Softmax summation constraint, to achieve better speed and precision during verification.

 Our work differs from these verification frameworks in two ways.
-First, we find ATN's maximum resilience (i.e., minimum adversarial perturbation) through precise MIP encoding and fasten the procedure with novel tactics, allowing us to compare the robustness with common MLPs.
-Second, we study LDW, an industrial application that has not been used for robustness verification.
+First, we find Transfomers' maximum robustness (i.e., minimum adversarial perturbation) through precise MIP encoding and fasten the procedure with novel tactics, allowing us to compare the robustness with common MLPs.
+Second, we conduct experiments with LDW, an industrial application not used before in robustness verification studies.